 Special "will you marry me" packages available.
 Please enquire.

-Package includes florist fresh seasonal romantic flowers from Berries & Blooms and delicate handmade artisanal choolates sourced from the world's best cacoa beans.$575.00
+Package includes florist fresh seasonal romantic flowers and delicate handmade artisanal choolates sourced from the world's best cacoa beans.$599.00

 Dinner available from the Local village of Stirling a 10 minute walk along leafy tree lined streets or select and pick up from Jimmies restaurant menu and eat in front of the fire.

-A local tasting platter can be organised from the Locavore in Stirling with desserts from Red Cacao -cost $76 .00 for 2 people.
-This needs to be ordered 2 days prior to arrival
+A local charcuterie tasting platter can be organised from the Locavore in Stirling with desserts from Red Cacao -cost $42.00pp x 2 people.
+This needs to be ordered 3 days prior to arrival

 The Thorngrove garden is inspired by our efforts to create a special sequestered world behind the hedges - a fusion of shape, colour, structure and materials- a place for the senses